-I love American pastry.
+Happy St. Patrick’s Day!
+Let me start this Irish-inspired post by saying that… I love American pastry.
 I believe that, for all the beautiful desserts in the world, no one makes a layer cake or a thick, chewy cookie like American bakers.
 But… what if I told you that there is something we are sorely missing out on?
 Something that no American chocolate-eater should ever live without?
 I don’t know about you, but I’m always open to new, decadent chocolate discoveries.
 Well, friends… we’d all better give Ireland a good, hard look.
-I discovered something rather life-altering when I visited in June, and just to be sure, I tasted as many kinds as I could when I was there last week.
+I discovered something rather life-altering when I visited last June, and just to be sure, I tasted as many kinds as I could when I was there last week.
 (Best.
 Work.
 Trip.
 Ever.)
 I’m talking about Irish Chocolate Biscuit Cake.
 These brownie-looking squares studded with graham-cracker-looking pieces are found in many (most?) bakeries in Ireland—I did my best to seek them out wherever possible… you know, for research.
 They are not, in fact, brownies, and they are not, in fact, laced with graham crackers.
 But to the un-indoctrinated, unsuspecting American eye, it’s what you’d first think.
 I saw them in the window last summer at Camerino in Dublin and was immediately bewitched—chocolate… with biscuits?!
 How could this not be spectacular?
 It was, indeed, a delightful little morsel, and I had an even better one at Butler’s Chocolate Café, where they cover theirs in a picture-perfect layer of tempered milk chocolate.
 Of course as any pastry nerd would, I immediately set about finding out whatever I could.
 It turns out that Chocolate Biscuit Cake is a common, well-loved Irish treat—where had I been all this time with all the not-knowing??
 But don’t worry about me—I’m okay.
 I quelled my ignorance for good in Dublin and Cork last week, and I have a lot to tell you about Chocolate Biscuit Cake.
 And the best news is that it is SO easy to make, I’m talking stupid easy.

 Chocolate Biscuit Cake can be made in squares or slices, as is typical in bakeries, but it can also be made into a proper fancy cake.
-Exhibit A: Prince William chose this, a beloved cake from his childhood, as the groom’s cake for his wedding.
+For instance, Prince William chose this, a beloved cake from his childhood, as the groom’s cake for his wedding.
 This did give the cake a bit of fame in the States temporarily, according to some articles that I found from 2011.
 (I couldn’t find any actual background or history on Chocolate Biscuit Cake though– if anyone knows its origin, please comment below.)
 That would be pretty awesome to make at some point, but for now, I hoped to re-create the bars that I’d had in the shops, especially the Butler’s version with the chocolate layer on top, albeit with ganache rather than tempered chocolate.
 Incidentally, I also discovered another dimension to this on my recent trip: variations.
 Holy shit, you can put marshmallows in these?
 Crushed malt balls?
 That’s right, there was what they called “Rocky Road Slice” (bar-shaped treats are often referred to as a “slice”), and I’m not sure what the malted ones were called, but they had Maltesers in them (Whoppers candy in America), and they made me want to cry a little.
 So this opens up a whole new world for future experimentation—I mean, what is stopping me from making S’mores Chocolate Biscuit Cake, for the love of god??

 Okay, I’m getting a little too worked up here.
 One more thing that I want to mention before diving into the recipe is that Ireland has a thriving chocolate industry, particularly for milk chocolate.
 This makes a lot of sense because of the magical Irish cows that graze on the magical Irish grass that grows ubiquitously due to the not-as-magical constant Irish rain.
 The Irish dairy industry produces some of the world’s best butter, milk, and cream, and therefore it follows that said milk would contribute to outstanding milk chocolate.
 If you visit Ireland (and you really should), make sure to check out some of the scrumptious chocolate shops.